cronfy/yii2-web-errorhandler/README.md

 Errors are logged via internal Yii2 ```log``` component.

-You can enable/disable ErrorHandler for particular error types by setting ```typesToHandle``` options.
+You can enable/disable ErrorHandler for particular error types by setting ```typesToHandle``` option.
 All error types not specified there will be forwarded to internal php error handler:

 ```php